 The Board Risk Committee ("BRC") provides the business with direction and oversight in relation to the design and operation of the overall risk management framework, risk appetite and risk limits.
-The BRC also provides oversight of the Compliance Function.
+The BRC also provides oversight of the Risk Function and the Compliance Function.